-A simple application of the quadtree of a point set is neighbor finding, i.e., given a node v and a direction, north, east, south or west, find a node v' so that Q(v) is adjacent to Q(v').
+A simple application of the quadtree of a point set is neighbor finding, that is, given a node v and a direction, north, east, south or west, find a node v'so that Q(v) is adjacent to Q(v').
 Normally, v is a leaf and v' should be a leaf as well.
 The task is equivalent to finding an adjacent square of a given square in the quadtree subdivision.

-Obviously one square may have many such neighbors, see Figure 2.
+Obviously, one square may have many such neighbors, as shown in Figure 2.